18F/acqstackdb/README.md

 ## Installation

 This app is designed to run on Python 3.5.1. `pyenv` is recommended for managing your Python version, along with `pyenv-virtualenvwrapper` for managing the dependencies installed with `pip`.
-With that, you can prepare your development enviroment with:
+With that, you can prepare your development environment by running:

 ```
 git clone https://github.com/18f/acqstackdb.git